 Students transferring to Kingsborough college and wishing to enroll in our program must have been enrolled in a similar program (HEOP, EOP, SEEK, CD) at their previous school or be veterans who may have earned up to 18 credits of college-level work prior to entrance into the service (except for USAFI) and service-connected University of Maryland credits.

 A completed special programs transfer request form must be submitted to the College Discovery Office L-516.

 How to Apply for the Program

 1. At the time that you are completing your CUNY admission application make sure you complete the SEEK/CD portion of the form.

-2. Complete a program application form which is available in the CD office (D-213 or L-516), or call 718-368-5520 to schedule an appointment and register to attend our enrollment orientation session (click here for online registration).
+2. Complete a program application form which is available in the CD office (L-516), or call 718-368-5520 to schedule an appointment and register to attend our enrollment orientation session (click here for online registration).

 The College Discovery program offers a comprehensive, holistic and personalized approach to student counseling.
 At the beginning of their college career, students are assigned an academic advisor/counselor who will work with them throughout their time at Kingsborough.
 The counselors will assist them to achieve their academic goals.
 Freshmen are expected to meet with their counselors three times per semester.
 Continuing students meet with their counselor at least twice a semester.

 “College Discovery has been an amazing experience for me.
 It has helped me to overcome the challenges and fears I had towards entering into college.
 Now I have people who truly care about my interests and concerns; I can talk to my counselor and supplemental instructors in this program.
 Sometimes all people need is a push to get them started along the challenging path of life.”